She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 “I hope it cuts you.”

-Bianca stared at her for a long moment.
+Bianca looked at her for a very long time.

 “No,” she said.
 “You ruined everything.”

-Then she lifted the newly joined pendant so everyone could see the perfect seam and the blue star.
+Then she raised the rejoined silver heart so the room could see the seam and the blue star.

 The priest stepped back.